bicro/Sketchbook/README.md

 there are a few others as well and are used in the World.js
 code as .userData.data and .userData.type

-Currently replacing the boxman character with a Mixamo rigged to simplify changes.
+Replaced the boxman character with a Mixamo rigged to simplify changes.
- - Not difficult, just tedious
+Did a character switch with a Miaxamo character and animations and it worked
+out well without too much stretch (door closing & opening)

 ---